a

 Year 7

-In Year 7 students undertake 6 core subjects consisting of English, Mathematics, Humanities, Science, Health & PE and one of (LOTE) Chinese, French, German or Indonesian.
-For the duration of the year, students in Year 7 will rotate through 8 different modules (two per term) in order to gain some first-hand knowledge and experience in these subjects.
-These subjects are: Art, Drama, Food Technology, Multimedia, Music, Robotics, Technology and Textiles.
+For the duration of the year, Year 7 students will rotate through 8 different modules (two per term) to gain first-hand knowledge and experience in a range of subjects.
+These modules are: Art, Drama, Food Technology, Multimedia, Music, Robotics, Technology, and Textiles.

 Year 8